Mirasha-P/Fundamental-Stock-Analysis-Tool/README.md

 ## Features

 - Fetches financial data (balance sheet, income statement, cash flow statement) for given stock tickers using `yfinance`
+- Option to save financial statements as CSV files
 - Calculates a custom score based on:
   - Profitability
   - Leverage and Liquidity